IwanDewald/Python_bots/README.md

 # Python_bots

-Here will be my bots
+Here will be my bots.
+I prefer using Python3 to programme them